128technology/docs/docs/intro_ztp.md

 ## Procedure

-The rest of this guide will walk you through setting up a typical standalone branch router leveraging the QuickStart capabilities of the 128T Networking Platform.
+This guide walks you through setting up a typical standalone branch router, leveraging the QuickStart capabilities of the 128T Networking Platform.

 ### 128T Configuration